RohitBandaru/rohitbandaru.github.io/_posts/2025-08-14-Vision-Language-Models.md

 This is implemented in Qwen-VL as a “position-aware vision-language adapter”.
 The number of query embeddings dictates how many embeddings we choose to represent the image.
 There is a trade-off between capturing more information and reducing the sequence length that the LLM sees.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/qwen_vl_adapter.png" alt="Qwen-VL position-aware vision-language adapter" class="img-fluid mx-auto d-block" width=500 source="https://arxiv.org/abs/2308.12966" width=400 %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/qwen_vl_adapter.png" alt="Qwen-VL position-aware vision-language adapter" class="img-fluid mx-auto d-block" width=500 source="https://arxiv.org/abs/2308.12966" width=400 %}

 This cross attention layer is added in between the ViT and the LLM.
 The existing transformer blocks of the vision encoder and language model are not modified.